-As of December 31, 2022, 1,145,631 warrants were exercisable into common stock (after rounding for fractional shares and subject to beneficial ownership conversion blockers).
-The shares of common stock underlying the registered direct and private placement warrants are registered for offer and sale under the Securities Act of 1933, as amended (the "Securities Act"), pursuant to the Company's effective registration statements on Forms S-1.
+As of December 31, 2023, 21,564,302 warrants were exercisable into common stock (after rounding for fractional shares and subject to beneficial ownership conversion blockers).
+The shares of common stock underlying the registered direct and private placement warrants are registered for offer and sale under the Securities Act of 1933, as amended (the "Securities Act"), pursuant to our effective registration statements on Forms S-1.